 How We’re Working with Teachers, Schools and Communities

 Over the last 22 years, Save The Music has worked with hundreds of school districts and thousands of Title I schools nationwide to bring music back to the school day.
 Our vision is that every student in every school should have access to music education.
+The three main ways that we do this are investing in schools by donating musical instruments, technology and other equipment; supporting teachers with professional development and ongoing program support; and advocating for public school music education programs at the local, state and national levels to ensure music is part of every student’s well-rounded education.

 In the last few weeks we have been: